 Therefore we have discussed all the possible native ways to enable or disable the Exchange ActiveSync for Exchange user mailboxes.

 Exchange Server mailbox information is stored in its database file known as EDB file, and its security is crucial.
 Due to unfortunate reasons like Exchange Server crashes, malicious software, bad registry entries, sudden system shutdown, etc., the file becomes corrupted, and thus Exchange information becomes inaccessible.
-For such situations, we bring you the advanced Kernel for Exchange Server tool, which delivers quick recovery of Exchange mailbox data after repairing even severely corrupted EDB files easily.
+For such situations, we bring you the advanced Exchange Server recovery tool, which delivers quick recovery of Exchange mailbox data after repairing even severely corrupted EDB files easily.
 The tool integrates a simple user interface and minimum steps for easy recovery of mailboxes.
 It allows users to save retrieved content to multiple formats and destinations.
 It also allows to export offline EDB file to Office 365.
 Detailed information about the tool is available on the website